bvelivala/SampleShoppingCart/README.md

 # SampleShoppingCart
-This is a sample shopping cart web app on tomcat for demo purposes
+This is a sample shopping cart web app to be deployed on tomcat for demo purposes